 After cooking, wontons appears almost translucent.
-They use gluten free wonton wrappers not only to make wontons but gluten free dumplings, siu mai, and eggrolls recipes as well.
+They use gluten free wonton wrappers not only to make wontons.
+But gluten free dumplings, siu mai, and eggroll recipes as well.

 Besides, remember to check out my gluten free Pork and Prawns Wonton Soup using my homemade gluten free wonton wrappers.
 Furthermore, my other gluten free dumpling wrappers are Beef and Leek Dumplings and Gluten Free Potstickers.

 There are many ways to make wonton wrappers, using rolling pins or pasta machine.
 For my homemade gluten free wonton wrappers, I am using a pasta machine to make my dough into wrappers.
 Using pasta machine has many benefits, as wonton wrappers are thin.
 Likewise, the pasta machine makes it easier to roll out the dough thinly into wrappers.
 Besides, the wrappers are not only more consistent in thickness but are also of the same shape and size.
 However, you can also use rolling pin to roll out the dough thinly.

 You also require less time in rolling out the dough thinly compared to using a rolling pin.
 Pasta machines are very versatile in making wonton and dumpling wrappers, noodles and certain types of Chinese pastry wrappers.
 These wonton wrappers recipe are gluten free, corn free, nut free, soy free and dairy free.
 Check out my Gluten Free Pork and Prawn Wonton Soup here.